Octo-planner: On-device Language Model for Planner-Action Agents: Experimental Design

 \begin{enumerate} \item Performance and efficiency trade-offs between full fine-tuning and LoRA. \item Multi-LoRA accuracy in handling different function sets simultaneously. \item Performance comparison across various base models and sizes. \item The impact of dataset size on accuracy, ranging from 100 to 1000 training examples. \end{enumerate}

-We conduct supervised fine-tuning on our curated dataset, using Phi-3 Mini and a few other alternatives as the base model.
+We conduct supervised fine-tuning on our curated dataset, using Phi-3 Mini and a few other alternatives as base models.
 Training includes both full fine-tuning and LoRA techniques.
 For all experiments, we set the dataset size to be 800 times the number of available functions and perform fine-tuning on an NVIDIA A100 GPU.
-We use optimized hyperparameters across both techniques: a learning rate of $5\times 10^{-6}$, batch size of 4, a warm-up ratio of 0.2 with 2 epochs.
-For LoRA, we set the target\_modules to be \texttt{all-linear}.
+We use optimized hyperparameters across both techniques: a learning rate of $5\times 10^{-6}$, a batch size of 4, and a warm-up ratio of 0.2, training for 2 epochs.
+For LoRA, we set target\_modules to \texttt{all-linear}.